-Application for admission is made on a form which may be obtained by writing to the Office of Admissions, California Institute of Technology, Pasadena, California 91109.
+An application form may be obtained by writing to the Office of Admissions, California Institute of Technology, Pasadena, California 91109.
 It is to be returned directly to the Institute.

 Completed admission application blanks and the \$10 application fee must reach the Admissions Office not later than February 1.
-(Application to take entrance examinations must be made directly to the College Board at an earlier date, for which see page 183.)
+(Application to take entrance examinations must be made directly to the College Board at an earlier date, for which see page 163.)

 Transcripts of records covering three and a half years of high school should be submitted as soon as the grades of the first semester of the senior year are available, but not later than March 1.
-Those attending schools which operate on the quarter system should submit records covering the first three years and the first quarter of the senior year.
+Students attending schools which operate on the quarter system should submit records covering the first three years and the first quarter of the senior year.
 They must also arrange for a supplementary transcript showing the grades for the second quarter to be sent as soon as possible.
-Applicants must be sure to list in the space provided on the application blank all subjects they will take throughout the senior year.